makersacademy/chitter-challenge/recipes/index_route.md

   * any query parameters (passed in the URL)
   * or body parameters (passed in the request body)

-  Gets the home page (index)
+  Gets a list of peeps, ordered by most recent.
   Method: GET
   Path: /
   Parameters: none

 ## 2. Design the Response